 - Your out-of-pocket expenses may exceed any savings in premium.

 Reduction of Medical-Only Claims

 In the above scenario, Benny's injury has resulted in medical expenses only.
 In many states, medical-only claims are subject to an Experience Rating Adjustment (ERA).
 If the ERA applies in your state, only 30% of medical-only claims are used in the calculation of your experience modifier.

 Returning to the previous example, Benny's $700 medical expenses would be reduced by 70%.
 Thus, only $210 would be applied toward your experience modifier.

 Some states permit employers to pay minor medical expenses as an out-of-pocket expense rather than file a workers compensation claim.
 Other states prohibit this practice.
 Still, other states permit out-of-pocket payments of medical expenses only if the employer is a qualified self-insurer.
 Don't pay any injury-related medical expenses yourself unless you clearly understand how the laws apply in your state.

 Some injuries incurred by employees are not compensable under workers compensation laws.
-Examples are mental illness (in the absence of a physical injury), an injury incurred by intoxicated employees, and injuries sustained by employees while commuting to work.
+Examples are mental illness (in the absence of a physical injury), an injury incurred by intoxicated employees, and injuries sustained by employees while commuting to or from work.

 Minor Injuries May Become Costly

 Minor injuries may worsen over time.
 For example, Benny's cut finger could become infected.
 If the infection becomes serious, Benny could require hospitalization and other costly treatment.
 Insurers know how to prevent small claims from ballooning into large ones.
 Most employers lack this knowledge.